Biden chooses former FDA chief Kessler to help lead U.S. vaccine drive

 The move was a departure from an earlier strategy to stockpile enough doses to ensure that required second doses of the vaccines are available.

-Shots from Pfizer/BioNTech and Moderna, whose vaccines were approved by the U.S. last month, come in the form of two doses.
+The vaccines from Pfizer/BioNTech and Moderna, which were approved last month, require two doses.

-Additional reporting by Shubham Kalia in Bengaluru; Editing by Jan Harvey, Catherine Evans and Andrew Heavens
+Additional reporting by Shubham Kalia in Bengaluru; Editing by Jan Harvey, Catherine Evans, Andrew Heavens and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.